-Beverly Grove is a mid-Los Angeles neighborhood with houses, condos, and a growing number of McMansions.
-It was an older, quieter neighborhood that has undergone rapid change in the last decade and continues to add new condos and apartments at a dizzying pace.
+Beverly Grove is a mid-Los Angeles neighborhood with houses, condos and a growing number of mansions.
+While it used to be an older, quieter neighborhood, the lovely Beverly Grove has undergone rapid change in the last decade and continues to add new condos and apartments at a dizzying pace.

 Beverly Grove is on the west side of an area generally referred to as Mid-City.
 It’s tucked in between Beverly Hills and West Hollywood, with Fairfax on its eastern border.
 The Beverly Center shopping center is in the north and Farmer’s Market and The Grove – a newer, popular outdoor mall – is just outside its jurisdiction.

 The neighborhood sprouted up in the 1920s, the latter part of its name mostly referring to the orchards that used to thrive here when the city was still young.
 The original Los Angeles Farmer’s Market on 3rd and Fairfax opened in 1934 and sold local produce from area farmers (now it’s a popular brunch spot).

 Sadly, the orchards are all gone and the quaint homes with big lawns are also dwindling.
 There’s not much public park space or greenery, aside from the tree-lined streets.

 On the upside, because of its location, there is a lot of shopping and dining to do, much of which is actually within walking distance.

 The Beverly Center was once at the forefront of design and entertainment, being the first mall to host a 14-screen movie theater.
 Today, though a bit architecturally dated, it is home to major retailers and top brands including Louis Vuitton, Burberry, Gucci, Fendi, Prada, Salvatore Ferragamo, Dolce & Gabbana, Versace Collection and more.